digama0/mm0/mm0-c/README.md

 * `-D BARE` will remove all references to `printf`, so that only syscalls remain.
 In the default mode, when an error is encountered it goes into a verbose mode to backtrace the error, but in `BARE` mode it has only one bit of output - the exit code is `0` on successful verification and nonzero otherwise.

 * `-D HIGHWATER` will report statistics on how much of the system limits were used in the current verification.
 This is useful for setting limits (see Limits).

+* `-D NO_PARSER` disables the parser, the part of the program that reads the `.mm0` file coming from standard in.
+Without this, it can still check `.mmb` proofs for internal correctness, but the statements of proven theorems are not reported, so this leaves open the possibility that the `.mmb` file is correctly proving a triviality rather than the target theorem.

 ## Limits